pvillela/rust-thread-local-collect/src/lib.md

 When a background receiver thread is not used, the `channeled` module performs slightly worse than the others, but its performance is orders of magnitude worse when a background receiver thread is used.
 The only reason to use a background receiver thread would be to keep the channel buffer from expanding without bounds during execution of the participating threads.
 This is not necessary unless there is a risk of memory overflow arising from the amount of data sent from the participating threads.

 It is worth observing that the `probed` modules do not exhibit performance materially different from that of `joined` or `simple_joined`.
-Although the `probed` modules use a mutex, the mutex is uncontended except in rare situations.
+Although the `probed` modules use mutexes, the mutexes are uncontended except in rare situations.